 - Monitoring a Custom API-Based Events Source

-If you want to monitor more than one target component (e.g. Java method calls as well as a JMS topic), then you can add more than one Event Monitor to your test suite and configure each one accordingly.
+You can monitor more than one target component by adding additional Event Monitors to your test suite and configuring each one accordingly.

 Test Suite Execution